ed-andre/nowrepgreen/README.md

 # NowRepGreen - Agency Portfolio Platform

+> **Note**: This repository is public for demonstration purposes only.
+We are not accepting contributions or pull requests at this time.
+The codebase is available for viewing and learning purposes.

 A modern web application for agencies to showcase their talents and portfolios to potential clients.

 ## Overview